Whos-Who/backend/docs/Socket.Events.md

 **Success**

-- If there is still more than 1 answer left to match, server will emit a `game-phase-turn-guess` to the client to together with the updated gameState to indicate a change in phase to the `TURN_GUESS_PHASE`
+- If there is still more than 1 answer left to match, server will emit a `game-next-phase` to the client to together with the updated gameState to indicate a change in phase to the `TURN_GUESS_PHASE`

-- If there is 1 or less answers left to guess, the server will emit a `game-phase-scoreboard` to the client to together with the updated gameState to indicate a change in phase to the `SCOREBOARD_PHASE`
+- If there is 1 or less answers left to guess, the server will emit a `game-next-phase` to the client to together with the updated gameState to indicate a change in phase to the `SCOREBOARD_PHASE`

 **Failure**